-For the annual Sustaining Our World Lecture coming up on April 10, the School of Environmental and Forest Sciences is extremely pleased to welcome Michael Green of Michael Green Architecture for his talk, “PLANT CUT BUILD REPEAT: Natural solutions to complex problems.”
+For our annual Sustaining Our World Lecture coming up on Thursday, April 21, the School of Environmental and Forest Sciences is extremely pleased to welcome Lynda V. Mapes, author and environmental reporter for the Seattle Times: “Witness Tree: My year with a single, 100-year old oak.”

-The talk is open to the public and will be held on Thursday, April 10, from 6 to 7 p.m. in Kane Hall 210.
-Event registration is free but space is limited, so please RSVP as soon as possible to make sure we have enough available seating in Kane Hall 210!
+The lecture is open to the public and will be held on Thursday, April 21, from 6 to 7 p.m. in Johnson Hall 102.
+Event registration is free, but we encourage you to RSVP as soon as possible to make sure we have enough seating for everyone!